Kas Turkey beaches

 27 Best things to do in Kas

-To help you see the best things to do while in Kas, we have subdivided the activities into 4 categories: Beaches, day trips from Kas, local activities in Kas, and food experiences
+To help you better navigate the best things to do while in Kas, we have subdivided the activities into 4 main experience categories.
+In this way, you can quickly see the activities that most interest you.

-KaputaลŸ Beach is one of the most famous beaches along the Turkish Riviera and is considered one of the most beautiful beaches in Turkey.
-Located right off the side of the highway road, you are surrounded by the dramatic white cliffs of the Lycian coast.
+Kaputaş Beach is one of the most famous beaches along the Turkish Riviera and is considered one of the most beautiful beaches in Turkey.
+Located right off the side of the highway road, this beach is wedged within a cove surrounded by the dramatic white cliffs of the Lycian coast.

 Kaputas beach, one of the things most people do in Kas

 Although this beach is pretty, we personally preferred finding our own unofficial roadside beach along the highway.
 It was a lot more quiet and local, and we still had access to the same beautiful Mediterranean waters.
-Otherwise, we also loved Demre Beach.
-It is less turquoise but so peaceful!
+Otherwise, we also loved Demre Beach, which we visited as part of our day trip to Myra Ruins.
+It is less turquoise than Kaputaş Beach but so much more peaceful!

-All the important amenities are available at KaputaลŸ Beach including umbrellas and sun beds for rent, as well as showers, bathrooms, and changing rooms.
+All the important amenities are available at Kaputaş Beach including umbrellas and sun beds for rent, as well as showers, bathrooms, and changing rooms.

 There is certainly no shortage of beautiful beaches around Kas.
-If you want to visit one located right inside town, make sure to stop by Kรผรงรผk ร‡akฤฑl.
-Only a few steps away from Livia Hotel where we stayed, Kรผรงรผk ร‡akฤฑl is a small bay with a pebble beach.
+If you want to visit one located right inside the town of Kas, make sure to stop by Küçük Çakıl.
+Only a few steps away from Livia Hotel where we stayed, Küçük Çakıl is a small bay with a pebble beach.

 What makes it unique is how narrow the beach is, lined both sides with cozy beach clubs.
 It is perfect for a quick dip to cool off from the hot summer day.
-If you want to hang out longer there, we would recommend Spoon Coffee Co., Meyhane Myra, or Derya Beach restaurant where they have a terrace overlooking the Kรผรงรผk ร‡akฤฑl with some beach chairs (for a fee).
+If you want to hang out longer there, we would recommend Spoon Coffee Co., Meyhane Myra, or Derya Beach restaurant where they have a terrace overlooking the Küçük Çakıl with some beach chairs (for a fee ofcourse!).

 Kucuk Cakil beach during the sunny day